geniusworks/advent-of-code/README.md

 ## Running the Solutions

-To run any of the solutions, simply navigate to the corresponding directory and execute the solution file from a command line: `php dayXX.php` (inputXX.txt data not included, per AoC policy)
+To run any single solutions, navigate to the corresponding directory and run: `php dayXX.php` (inputXX.txt data not included per AoC policy)

+To run all of the solutions: `for file in *.php; do php "$file"; done`

 ## License